 Supplies

-Why Australian Shepherds Cost About Average Than Average
+Why Australian Shepherds Cost About Average

 Australian Shepherds cost less than the average dog primarily because of their medium-sized size and breed-specific health considerations.
 Australian Shepherds are generally healthy but can be prone to mdr1 mutation.
 Additionally, australian shepherds have long-haired coats, which affects annual grooming costs.